Skip to main content

 Access unit tests through the dedicated button in the Voice Commands widget. note that you must have access to the Voice Commands technology to view this page.

-Unit Test 7.png
+Unit Test 72.png

-Dashboard for Unit Testing Voice Commands models
+Unit Testing Voice Commands models: Available Unit Tests

-You can find the New Unit Tests button (1) to start creating a Unit Test.
+You can find the New Unit Tests button (2) to start creating a Unit Test.

-Click Refresh Results (5) once the task is complete to display the Test Conclusion and enable the See results in details button (7), even if the test failed.
+Click Refresh Results (2) once the task is complete to display the Test Conclusion and enable the See results in details button (3), even if the test failed.
 Test failures are valuable feedback, and guidance on interpreting them is provided in the second part of this documentation: Understand Results.

 How to create a Unit Test ?